when your partner tells you that you do not share their values by alan weiss

 Make sure you are not overthinking some issues.
 You don’t have to be 100% compatible on everything.
 Be honest with yourself.
 What type of issues are you incompatible about?
 Are they truly core values, or are you just being too rigid?
 Maybe they are issues that you won’t agree with, but can live with?
 Or should you be looking for something else?
 Once you figure out where you stand, you will be ready to take next step.

 Often the key to a successful relationship is working through your differences.
 Explain why your approach is important to you.
 If you both understand the other’s needs and respect it, you should be fine.
 If you can learn to compromise, you might have a very happy relationship.
-A relationship is after all a collaborative effort.
+A relationship is a collaborative effort.

 If we are talking about interests and hobbies, try having an open mind.
 Make an effort to join your partner and experience “their world”.
 Maybe you will enjoy it, and if not, at least you made an effort.